 Medical Editor: John P. Cunha, DO, FACOEP

 Erythrocin Stearate (erythromycin stearate) is an antibiotic used to treat or prevent a wide variety of bacterial infections.
-Common side effects include nausea, vomiting, diarrhea, stomach pain/cramping, loss of appetite, and mild heartburn.
+Common side effects of Erythrocin Stearate include nausea, vomiting, diarrhea, stomach pain or cramping, loss of appetite, and heartburn.

 The usual adult dosage of Erythrocin Stearate is 250 mg every 6 hours; or 500 mg every 12 hours.
 Erythrocin Stearate may interact with eletriptan, ergot alkaloids, heart rhythm medications, ivabradine, amiodarone, dofetilide, gatifloxacin, moxifloxacin, procainamide, propafenone, quinidine, sotalol, thioridazine, colchicine, digoxin, "live" vaccines, warfarin, azole antifungals, rifamycins, calcium channel blockers, anti-seizure medicines, alfentanil, bromocriptine, buspirone, benzodiazepines, caffeine-containing drugs, cilostazol, corticosteroids, cyclosporine, eplerenone, erectile dysfunction medications, eszopiclone, felodipine, "statin" drugs, quetiapine, tacrolimus, theophylline, tolterodine, or vinblastine.
 Tell your doctor all medications and supplements you use.
 During pregnancy, Erythrocin Stearate should be used only if prescribed.
 Some antibiotics may decrease the effectiveness of hormonal birth control.
 Ask your doctor if you should use additional birth control while using this drug.
 This medication passes into breast milk.
 Consult your doctor before breastfeeding.